SekulKamberov2/Accounting-Software-Node-Express-Mongo-DB-React-TypesScript/README.md

         Date DATE NOT NULL,
         TaxRate FLOAT NOT NULL,
         CreatedAt DATETIME DEFAULT GETDATE()
-        -- Add FK to Customers if needed
+        -- MAY BE FK to Customers if needed
     );

     CREATE TABLE InvoiceItems (